AdaMaldonado/Lab3/README.md

 5. Compile the java file using the java compiler command javac Report.java
 5. Run the compiled java program with the java command java Report

-The output should be the same as the output text file: Artists-Weekof09032020.txt
+The output should be the same as the output text file: ArtistsSorted-Weekof09032020.txt

 ## Folder Structure
-* Source Code is saved into the src/report folder.
+* Source Code is saved into the src folder, as well as the node and linked list classes.
 * Data is called regional-global-weekly-latest.csv which is saved into the Report folder.
 * Output is called ArtistsSorted-Weekof09032020.txt which is saved into the Report folder.